digitoimistodude/dudestack/README.md

 ## Getting started

 1. This assumes your projects are in ~/Projects.
 You should make sure that folder exists.
+Or decide to use another folder, but then you need a lot of search&replace and using this would be quite pointless.
 2. Run MAMP Pro server with project name as your server name
 3. Clone this repo to your home directory by running `git clone git@github.com:ronilaukkarinen/wpstack-rolle.git ~/`
 4. Make the bash script global `mv createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`
 5. Remember to edit createproject.sh and composer.json based on your own needs
+6. Please do a lot of other editing if you need.
+It will eventually shape to the right form.

-To use, run `createproject` and have fun.
+To start a project, run `createproject` and have fun.

 ## Requirements

-* Basic knowledge of Capistrano, bash scripting and Composer
+* Basic knowledge of capistrano, bundle, gulp, bash scripting and composer and other possible tools like this
 * Git
 * PHP >= 5.3.2 (for Composer)
 * Ruby >= 1.9 (for Capistrano)